 "I think I can still feel the hops leppin in me belly," he mumbled to Fitzgerald.

-"I tell youse something," warned Richards, "if anything happens to the Soviet Union, the neo-liberals in America will wage war on the working class all over the world."
+"I tell youse something," warned Timmins, "if anything happens to the Soviet Union, the neo-liberals in America will wage war on the working class all over the world."

 "Talking about neo-liberals, what about the fucker who sold Jimmy the jalopy?" inquired Marsh as he delicately sipped the coffee.

 He was referring to a second hand auto dealer on Fenian Street who had sold a car to one of the group.
 The car performed badly, if it performed at all.
 Another mechanic told the car owner that the vehicle was a heap of scrap; that he should return the car, demanding his money back, if he could get someone to push it from Drumcondra to Fenian Street.
 The car was towed to the premises but the dealer was adamant that the car was no longer his responsibility.

 Marsh had taken the matter so serious that he had, himself, drafted up a letter and had it delivered to the dealer.
 Fitzgerald had been on the phone from the house on Ormond Road the following day.

 "What did he say?" inquired Marsh.